Powerlearnproject/se-day1-assignment-Stechie-tech/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+Waterfall is a sequential approach to software development where each project phase must be fully completed  before moving to the next phase,with each phase cascading into the next.
+It's maily preferred on projects with predictable timelines and budgets,where changes expected are crucial and the project has low risks.

+Agile emphasizes on itinerative development cycles,continous collaboration with the customer and repid adaptation to changing client requirements.
+It's used on high risks projects,where customer feedback is crucial

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.